 PRP injections can be used for things like hair loss, tendon injuries or postsurgical repair.
-In the medical aesthetics world, PRP is commonly used as a facial or facelift.
+In the medical aesthetics world, a PRP facial or PRP facelift is common.

-What are the benefits of this up-and-coming cosmetic injectable treatment?
-There several that your clients can expect:
+What are the benefits of this up-and-coming cosmetic treatment?
+During PRP training, you will learn there several that your clients can expect:

 - Longer lasting results.
 The effects of a PRP can last longer than Botox or dermal fillers.

 - Healthier looking skin.
-Patients see fewer wrinkles, a better complexion and improvement in facial scars after a PRP treatment.
+Clients see fewer wrinkles, a better complexion and improvement in facial scars after a PRP treatment.

 - Minimal recovery time.
-After a PRP treatment, you may experience some redness, but you can go back to your daily routine the same day.
+After a PRP procedure, clients may experience some redness, but they can go back to their daily routine the same day.

-- Your skin will rejuvenate.
-PRP contains at least eight growth factors, which stimulate healing of soft tissue and work like a rejuvenating agent.
+- Facial rejuvenation.
+PRP contains at least 8 growth factors, which stimulate healing of soft tissue and work like a rejuvenating agent.
 These growth factors include: